-TrigDelay Press the Tab keys to select TrigDelay.
-Use the arrow keys to set the parameters or press numeric keys to enter parameters.
-The TrigDelay has a settable range of 0~0.10000.
+TrigDelay Press the Arrow keys to select TrigDelay.
+Press the Enter key.
+Use numeric keypad to set the parameters.
+Press the Enter key again.

+The TrigDelay has a settable range of $0\sim0.10000$.
 The setting units are in seconds (s).

-TrigLevel Use the arrow keys to select TrigLevel.
-Use the arrow keys to set the parameters or press numeric keys to enter parameters.
-The TrigLevel parameter has a settable range of 0~5.000A (CH1), 0~1.500A (CH2).
+TrigLevel Use the Arrow keys to select TrigLevel.
+Press the Enter key.
+Use numeric keypad to set the parameters.
+Press the Enter key again.
+The TrigLevel parameter has a settable range of 0~5.000A (CH1), 0~1.500A or 0~3.000A (CH2).
 The setting units are in amperes (A).
-AverRead Use the arrow keys to select AverRead.
-Use the arrow keys to set the parameters or press numeric keys to enter parameters.
+AverRead Use the Arrow keys to select AverRead.
+Press the Enter key.
+Use numeric keypad to set the parameters.
+Press the Enter key again.
 The AverRead setting has a settable range of 1~00.
 Panel Operation Output Press the Output key.
 When the Output key is lit, pulse current measurement is active.
+When no pulse current is detected, NO PULSE will be displayed in green on the LCD screen.
+The unit will wait until the next pulse is detected (CH1 is used as an example here).